Skelet0n-Key/RFID-Emulator/README.md

 (link)

 # Acknowledgements
-We used Carglglz's [driver](https://github.com/Carglglz/NFC_PN532_SPI) to control the basic functions of the PN532, such as initialization and reading mifare classics
+We used Carglglz's [driver](https://github.com/Carglglz/NFC_PN532_SPI) to control the basic functions of the PN532, such as initialization and reading mifare classics.

 We added functionality to that driver using the principles from the [Adafruit PN532 driver](https://github.com/adafruit/Adafruit-PN532/blob/master/Adafruit_PN532.cpp) to write data to a programmable card, following mifare classic protocol.